 Create a group

-Once you have created a group, you can remove any rules in it, including the default rules, and create new.
+After you create a group, you can delete any rules in it, including the default rules, and create new ones.

-You can create a group with stateful mode and protocols via the control panel rules TCP, UDP, ICMP, or Any (all protocols).
+Through the control panel, you can create a group with stateful mode and TCP, UDP, ICMP, or Any (all protocols) rule protocols.
 Through the OpenStack CLI, you can create a group with stateful or stateless mode AND any rule protocol.

 Control panel